cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 -rw-rw-rw-      54096  Tue Dec 12 02:14:08 2023 SignatureCookies.pdf
 drw-rw-rw-          0  Tue Dec 12 02:14:08 2023 super_secret_research
 -rw-rw-rw-        165  Tue Dec 12 02:14:08 2023 todo.txt
-# cat InstructionsForEnteringSatelliteGroundStation.txt
-Note to self:

-To enter the Satellite Ground Station (SGS), say the following into the speaker:

-And he whispered, 'Now I shall be out of sight;
-So through the valley and over the height.'
-And he'll silently take his way.

 ```